SEAN: Manga is here, let’s to’t.

-MELINDA: Agreed, re: Genbu Kaiden.
+MJ: Agreed, re: Genbu Kaiden.
 I’m iffy on Arata.

 SEAN: And Vol. 22 of Hayate the Combat Butler, which is 3 1/2 years behind Japan and growing farther away every biannual release, but sadly, sales.
 The manga is still in Greece, and this volume has what may be one of the best romantic heartbreakers of the entire series to date.

 I think GoComi! only ever published 3 volumes of 07 Ghost, so we’ve caught up more than double over their number.
 I really want someone to rescue Song of the Hanging Sky from them and release it in two omnibuses, it was only 4 vols total, but only 2 got released before GoComi! went out.

 Arisa 11 I am looking forward to.
 I might’ve read it via scans, but I intend to finish collecting the series anyway (and I don’t think I’ve read 12 yet) I’ll wait for 12 and just do a mass re-read I think.

 Speaking of mass re-reads, 07 Ghost proved to me why I should do them way earlier sometimes as I decided to drop the series after 5 because despite having the right ingredients, it somehow still wasn’t truly holding my interest.

 Man of Tango looks interesting, see if my local library gets that one (they do carry yaoi)

 Anna saysSeptember 6, 2013 at 1:16 am